CAPITALISING ON EVENT SPONSORSHIP WITH AN APP THAT MATTERS

 SCALING NEW HEIGHTS

-After consistent improvement during 2011-2014, this year’s app broke new ground and generated our most impressive set of analytics figures to date.
-For 2015 we completely redefined the UX and design, alongside adding new features that gave users more power and functionality than ever before.
+After consistent improvement during 2011-2014, the app in 2015 broke new ground and generated an impressive set of analytics figures.
+We completely redefined the UX and design, alongside adding new features that gave users more power and functionality than ever before.
 We let people share pins and add favourite acts from an A-Z list, resulting in sessions, page loads and time spent in-app rising to unprecedented levels.

-These figures are a clear indication of the app’s success in 2015 and go to great lengths to illustrate how it has become a vital part of the Glastonbury experience.
-As useful to those watching at home as those stuck in the mud on-site, the app is firmly established as a crucial piece of festival kit, and we look forward to growing it further next year.
+These figures are a clear indication of the app’s success and go to great lengths to illustrate how it has become a vital part of the Glastonbury experience.
+As useful to those watching at home as those stuck in the mud on-site, the app is firmly established as a crucial piece of festival kit, and we look forward to growing it further in the future.